History of the Kantolomba Project

 The commencement of the school was over six years ago and now our first students have graduated school, and over 200 students who have been enrolled receive a solid education and a nutritional meal each school day.

 The school which the locals have called 'Light up Ahead' has grown to seven classrooms, a library and a computer lab.
 45 refurbished laptops from Australia mean that many children and adults in Kantolomba can now become computer literate and therefore more employable.
 Our school is only the second school in the region to offer IT through computers.

 The locals are also supporting this project through the provision of a vegetable garden and poultry farm.
 We have also had a number of donations from local businesses.

 It has become evident that to provide a holistic approach to tackling poverty, both the issues of the home environment and healthcare needs should be addressed.
 With most of the parents in the community being unemployed it meant that the children lack basic necessities at home.
 Also, when a family member experienced sickness they would have the travel to the next town to receive any help.
 To combat these issues we have now established a Women’s Empowerment Program and a Health Clinic at the school to address these vital needs.

 One of the women who recently graduated from the program stated - "Before now, we were really struggling to survive, because we did not have anything we could do to sustain our families.
 We were not able to run any stable income generating activity due to lack of knowledge, skills and resources.
 These trainings you have brought to our village have really brought us light in our lives as mothers and have built our self-confidence, because we have been taught about how to identify business opportunities, start, grow and remain viable in business.”

-The history of the Kantolomba projects continue to unfold and make a difference in many lives.
-Our prayer is that the Lord would continue to move upon the hearts of people, both within the local community and here in Perth, to bring blessing and empowerment to our brothers and sisters in Zambia.
+The history of the Kantolomba projects continues to unfold and make a difference in many lives.
+Our prayer is that God would continue to move upon the hearts of people, both within the local community and here in Perth, to bring blessing and empowerment to our brothers and sisters in Zambia.